Overview

 With less blood flow going to the aneurysm, there's less risk of rupture.
 It also allows the body to heal.
 The stent prompts the body to grow new cells that seal the aneurysm.

-Other treatments for ruptured aneurysms
+Other procedures for ruptured aneurysms

 - Pain relievers, such as acetaminophen (Tylenol, others), may be used to treat headache pain.